Antonio Delli

 Antonio Delli Rocioli Ferreira better known as Antonio Delli is a Venezuelan actor of television, theater, films, announcer and dubbing.
 Born in Caracas, Venezuela.
 Delli ventured into television in 2006 in the Venezuelan telenovela Ciudad Bendita.

 Biography

-Delli began doing theater at the same time of studying administration in the Universidad Católica Andrés Bello.
-But later he decided to leave the university and began to form as an actor in the National Theater Workshop at the Rajatabla Foundation, and later graduated with a degree in Social Communication at the Universidad Central de Venezuela.
+Delli began doing theater while studying administration in the Universidad Católica Andrés Bello.
+However, he decided to leave the university and began to form as an actor in the National Theater Workshop at the Rajatabla Foundation.
+Later, he graduated with a degree in Social Communication at the Universidad Central de Venezuela.